virtual-campus-tour/virtual-campus-tour.github.io/index.md

 In this project for the course ICS 314: Software engineering where we have about 6 weeks to build an application, we based our pages on the Computer Science department and in the future we plan to branch out to other programs in the College of Natural Sciences and the other colleges that make up the University of Hawaii campus.

-For being based on the computer science department, we decided to make the selection based on clubs and to save peoples interest in the club.
+For being based on the computer science department, we decided to make the selection based on clubs and to save peoples' interest in the club.

 ### Case Ideas (Long Term)
 * User either logs in or takes a general virtual tour of the campus